TGit-Tech/AC-Delco-Windmill/README.md

 # AC-Delco Alternator Windmill
 An AC Delco alternator Windmill for wind power generation

+*INCOMPLETE PROJECT - Use for experimental only* Tested in 40mph winds found that gear slippage and destruction occurs Need to Refactor the design for more stability However, Project has demonstrated the ability to charge @ ~ 20mph winds This includes self-excitement ( Actual power gained )

 ![Windmill Picture](/pics/FrontComplete1.jpg)

 ## Introduction
 -

 ## Specification
+- Takes 18-mph winds to barely start charging the battery
+- Which doesn't take into account the ( 4V @ 0.85A = 3.4W ) Idle waste
+- Can also run ( 3.7Vdc @ 0.62A = 2.294W )

 ## Raw Materials Needed